Dairy cattle: By-products and processing

 Pasteurization is the process of heating milk to a high enough temperature for a short period of time to kill the microbes in the milk and increase keep time and decrease spoilage time.
-By killing the microbes, decreasing the transmission of infection, and elimination of enzymes the quality of the milk and the shelf life increases.
+By killing the microbes, decreasing the transmission of infection, and elimination of enzymes the quality of the milk and the shelf life increase.
 Pasteurization is either completed at 63 C for thirty minutes or a flash pasteurization is completed for 15 seconds at 72 C. By-products of milk include butterfat, cream, curds, and whey.
 Butterfat is the main lipid in milk.
 The cream contains 18–40% butterfat.
 The industry can be divided into 2 market territories; fluid milk and industrialized milk such as yogurt, cheeses, and ice cream.

 Whey protein makes up about 20% of milk's protein composition and is separated from the casein (80% of milk's protein make up) during the process of curdling cheese.
 This protein is commonly used in protein bars, beverages and concentrated powder, due to its high quality amino acid profile.
 It contains levels of both essential amino acids as well as branched that are above those of soy, meat, and wheat.
 "Diafiltered" milk is a process of ultrafiltration of the fluid milk to separate lactose and water from the casein and whey proteins.
 This process allows for more efficiency in cheese making and gives the potential to produce low-carb dairy products.